Sheppard Bone-Dry Act

 The Sheppard Bone-Dry Act, sponsored by Sen. Morris Sheppard (D) of Texas, was passed by the US Congress in 1917.
 It imposed a ban on alcoholic beverages in the District of Columbia.
+The act prohibited alcohol production and sales but included exceptions for religious and medical use.
+It was a precursor to the 18th Amendment, which Sheppard also championed, leading to national Prohibition in 1920.
+The term “bone-dry” refers to its strict prohibition measures, reflecting Sheppard’s temperance advocacy.
+The act remained in effect until Prohibition’s repeal in 1933.